branhoff/branhoff.github.io/posts/develop-locally-with-dockerfile.md

 - System-specific configuration that varies between macOS/Linux/WSL
 - Documentation that inevitably goes stale

-This is exactly where containerization pays massive dividends.
-What would normally be a arduous setup with moments of confusion and belwiderment becomes a simple matter of executing a `docker run` command.
+This is exactly where containerization pays signficant dividends.
+What would normally be an arduous setup with moments of confusion and bewilderment becomes a simple matter of executing a `docker run` command.

 ```Dockerfile
 FROM dev-base:latest